 The recommended practice is to purchase a quality gun cleaning kit.
 Gun cleaning kits are available from a variety of manufacturers.
 It’s up to you to find out which kit is best for your particular firearm.

 Generally, the price of the kit depends on its intended use and on the quality of the material used to clean.

-The more expensive the kit, the higher quality clean your gun will receive.
+The more expensive the kit, the higher the quality clean your gun will receive.
 These kits work to clean your gun because they use oils that don’t evaporate.

 They also provide all the necessary materials to completely remove all gunk and grime from the surface of your firearm.

 In short, this means that your gun will get the quality clean it deserves.